AdamSobieski/Argumentation/Documents/MIME.md

 There exists a `Content-Description` header for providing text descriptions of parts.
 There could, in particular for content of type `multipart/related`, be a new MIME header, perhaps named `Content-Metadata`, to refer to other parts which serve as metadata for them.
 Additionally or instead, those parts providing metadata could use a new header, perhaps named `Content-About`, to refer to those parts which they describe.

 > [!TIP]
-> One could include metadata in one MIME message part to describe content in another part.
+> One could include metadata in one MIME message part to describe another message part.
 >
 > <details open>
 > <summary>Click here to toggle the display of this example.</summary>